-NOTA and OPTN Final Rule
+NOTA and Final Rule Analysis

 The Committee submits this proposal for consideration under the authority of the National Organ Transplant Act of 1984 (NOTA) and the OPTN Final Rule.
 NOTA requires the OPTN to "establish... medical criteria for allocating organs and provide to members of the public an opportunity to comment with respect to such criteria."
-The OPTN Final Rule states that "allocation policies shall be designed to achieve equitable allocation of organs among patients" through "[s]etting priority rankings expressed, to the extent possible, through objective and measurable medical criteria."
-This proposal is not an allocation policy and would not change the medical criteria for allocating lungs; however, it would clarify how one medical criterion, the six-minute walk distance, should be measured and reported to the OPTN for the purposes of lung allocation.
-The Final Rule also states that one of the performance goals for allocation policies is to "reduc[e]ing inter-transplant program variance" in performance indicators.
+The OPTN Final Rule states that "allocation policies shall be designed to achieve equitable allocation of organs among patients" through "setting priority rankings expressed, to the extent possible, through objective and measurable medical criteria."
+This proposal would not change the medical criteria for allocating lungs but it would clarify how one medical criterion, the sixminute walk distance, should be measured and reported to the OPTN for the purposes of lung allocation.
+The Final Rule also states that one of the performance goals for allocation policies "reducing inter-transplant program variance" in performance indicators.
 This proposal would assist in reducing inter-transplant program variance in how lung candidates of similar disease states are prioritized for transplant by promoting standardization in how the six-minute walk text is conducted for lung allocation purposes.